isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 https://www.nas.gov.sg/archivesonline/photographs/record-details/ef38f1db-1161-11e3-83d5-0050568939ad

-Besides offering bigger housing choices, JTC also supplemented them with shops and amenities including hawker centres and markets.
+Besides offering bigger housing choices, JTC also supplemented them with shops and amenities including markets and hawker centres.
+One of the earliest dedicated food centres built to house hawkers in Jurong was Yung Sheng Food Centre.
+Located at 3 Yung Sheng Road, the food centre opened its doors in July 1972 with 60 stalls.
+As such, Yung Sheng Food Centre was sometimes referred to as "liu shi tan" (or “sixty stalls” in Mandarin).

 https://www.nas.gov.sg/archivesonline/photographs/record-details/04116d41-1162-11e3-83d5-0050568939ad